actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_add_edit.md

 ---
 Creates a new subject with option to assign an activity monitor to the newly created subject.

 Subjects are created within the context of a site, therefore the 'SiteId' property is required upon creating a new subject.
-The [List Sites](/sections/sites.md) API call will provide a listing of sites in which you can add subjects.
-You must have CanAddSubjects=true for a Site in order to create a subject in it.
+The [List Sites](/sections/sites.md) API call will provide a listing of sites in which you have access to.

 The new Subject's Id is returned upon successful creation along with a 201 Created response.